-Johannes Fink is professor at the Institute of Science and Technology Austria (IST Austria).
+Johannes Fink is professor at the Institute of Science and Technology Austria (ISTA).
 He is co-leading the Hybrid Semiconductor — Superconductor Quantum Devices project as well as the Protected States of Quantum Matter project.

 Fink’s research is positioned at the intersection of quantum optics and mesoscopic condensed matter physics.
 He studies quantum coherent effects in electrical, mechanical and optical chip-based devices with the goal of advancing and integrating quantum technology for simulation, communication, sensing and metrology.
 During his PhD at ETH Zurich he observed the geometric phase and studied fundamental interactions between light and matter in superconducting electrical circuits.
 As a postdoc at Caltech he developed a new electro-mechanics platform and demonstrated motional ground state cooling of a dielectric nanobeam.
 At IST he used mechanical motion to realize an on-chip microwave circulator, for which he was awarded the physics prize of the Austrian Physical Society, and to deterministically generate and distribute entangled microwave radiation.